Daiki Inaba

 Daiki Inaba (稲葉 大樹, Inaba Daiki) is a Japanese professional wrestler who currently competes as a freelancer, majorly for Pro Wrestling Noah.
-He's best known for his time in Wrestle-1, where he was a two-time Wrestle-1 Champion, and the winner of the 2019 Wrestle-1 Grand Prix.
+He's best known for his time in Wrestle-1, where he was a former two-time Wrestle-1 Champion, former one-time and final holder Wrestle-1 Tag Team Champion with Koji Doi and the winner of the 2019 Wrestle-1 Grand Prix.
 His nickname is Mad Dog and he currently works as a babyface (hero).

 Early career

 Inaba participated in Amateur wrestling and Judo while attending college.
 After college, he continued his training while working for former New Japan Pro-Wrestling wrestler and medical trainer Takeshi Misawa's osteopathic clinic.

 Professional Wrestling career

 AJPW/North American promotions (2012–2013)

 In January 2012, Inaba successfully passed a public audition for All Japan Pro Wrestling (AJPW) and began training full-time in their dojo.
 After training for 17 months, he was sent on an overseas learning excursion and made his professional wrestling debut on May 3, 2013, for an independent Mexican wrestling promotion under the ring name Hiroki Inaba in a match that fellow AJPW wrestler Andy Wu was also involved in.
 On May 24, Inaba made his debut for Emile Duprée's Atlantic Grand Prix Wrestling (AGPW) in Canada under the ring name Tokyo Inaba.
 Wrestling mainly in losing efforts against Bobby Sharp and wearing facepaint during his matches, he continued to work for the promotion during their summer tour until June 22.
 Inaba also teamed with AJPW wrestler Seiya Sanada to take on Sharp and another AJPW wrestler, René Duprée.
 Inaba briefly returned to Mexico on August 18 to work a tag team match for International Wrestling Revolution Group (IWRG) under the name America VIP.
 During this time, there was a mass exodus from AJPW, and while abroad, Inaba made the decision to join new promotion Wrestle-1 (W-1) run by one of his AJPW trainers, Keiji Muto.